By MIA Professional Practices and Technical

 Sector Matters: No One Size Fits All

-Sustainability exposure varies significantly by industry.
-Carbon-intensive sectors such as power generation and transport sit along a brown-to-green spectrum, while other sectors may face greater social or governance risks.
+Sustainability exposure varies significantly by a sector or an industry.
+Carbon-intensive sectors such as power generation and transport sit along a brown-to-green spectrum, while other sectors and industries may face greater social or governance risks.

 “We understand green premiums and brown discounts conceptually, but the empirical data is still thin.”